 Charged with the primary responsibility of assuring that the adult, continuing education and community service programs of the College are of highest quality, and that the specialized and off-campus training needs of the community are addressed.
 The Vice President serves as liaison between the President and the faculty and staff of Community & Economic Development.

-Charged with the primary responsibility of assuring that the student development and campus life programs and services of the College are of highest quality, and that there is campus-community understanding of ethnicity, gender, religious, and cultural diversity and consideration for multicultural perspectives.
+Charged with the primary responsibility of assuring that the student development and campus life programs and services of the College, institutional effectiveness, and institutional research are of highest quality, and that there is campus-community understanding of ethnicity, gender, religious, and cultural diversity and consideration for multicultural perspectives.
 The Vice President serves as liaison between the President and the staff of Student Affairs.
 The Vice President serves as liaison between the President and students.

 Absence of the President: